 A 1099-K (Payment Card and Third Party Network Transactions) is an IRS information return that reports payments received from third-party payment settlement entities—which is a fancy way of saying platforms like Wave, Stripe, Square, Venmo, and PayPal, as well as online marketplaces (Amazon, eBay, Etsy, etc.), and credit card companies.

-These networks use the 1099-K to make sure their clients (i.e. possibly you!) accurately report their income on their tax returns.
+These networks use the 1099-K to make sure their clients (aka you, possibly!) accurately report their income on their tax returns.
 They fill out the 1099-K, and then provide you, the IRS, and your state with copies.
-You’ll receive a 1099-K, usually by January 31, if the total amount of money you received through third-party payment networks exceeded $600 for the previous calendar year.
+You’ll receive a 1099-K, usually by January 31, if the total amount of money you received through third-party payment networks exceeded $20,000 and there were over 200 transactions for the previous calendar year.

 What is the purpose of a 1099-K?